lnfernal/WebAssembly-OpenGL/README.md

-# WebGL-with-WebAssembly
+# OpenGL-SDL-with-WebAssembly

 # Welcome

-Creating project with SDL !
+Creating project with SDL and OpenGL using Emscripten/WebAssembly !

 ## Run Locally